lesterchan/wp-sweep/README.md

 * delete_site_transient()

 WP-Sweep WP REST API Endpoints
-* `/wp-json/sweep/v1/count/<Name>`.
+* `GET /wp-json/sweep/v1/count/<Name>`.
 Get the number of items that we will be sweeping.
-* `/wp-json/sweep/v1/details/<Name>`.
+* `GET /wp-json/sweep/v1/details/<Name>`.
 Get the details of the items that we will be sweeping.
-* `/wp-json/sweep/v1/sweep/<Name>`.
+* `DELETE /wp-json/sweep/v1/sweep/<Name>`.
 Runs sweep for that particular item.

 WP-Sweep WP-CLI Commands
 * `wp sweep --all`.
 Runs sweep for all items.